 A ballast file is an empty file that takes up disk space.
 If Redpanda runs out of disk space and becomes unavailable, you can delete the ballast file as a last resort.
 This clears up some space and gives you time to delete topics or records and change your retention properties.

-To create a ballast file, set the following properties in the
+To create a ballast file, set the following properties in the rpk section of the

 |Set to |